 You will gain insight from local authority trailblazers on innovative local air quality and sustainable transport strategies.
 Hear from the British Heart Foundation on the impacts of air pollution to public health and explore how best to interpret clean air data to establish the causes and impacts of air pollution and inform your strategy.

 This established and highly recommended course provides an opportunity for both new and existing researchers to explore and understand aerosol science and improve or refresh their knowledge of some of the fundamental concepts.
-2018 brings an updated programme including some new invited speakers.

 This year’s conference will cover a broad range of themes that reflect aerosol science interests worldwide, and aims to create a platform that encourages PhD students and early-career researchers to present their ongoing research, in an encouraging and supportive environment.